divonelnc/flow-manager/README.md

 ### IMPORTANT:
-All functions that you want to queue must have a callback function has their first parameter.
+All functions that you want to queue must have a callback function as their first parameter.
-This callback needs to be called when the function is done executing, so that the flow manager can move to the next item in the queue.
+This callback then needs to be called when the function is done executing, so that the flow manager can move to the next item in the queue.

 ```
 function myAsynchronousFunction( onTaskEnded, parameter ){